 A full breakdown of PhotoRoom pricing plans

 PhotoRoom uses a freemium model.
 You can get started with a free plan, but the really powerful features are tucked away in the paid tiers.
-The pricing can feel a bit confusing because they offer weekly, monthly, and annual billing.
-Like with most subscriptions, paying annually gives you the best deal, often cutting the monthly cost almost in half.
+The pricing can feel confusing because they offer weekly, monthly, and annual billing.
+Like most subscriptions, paying annually gives you the best deal, often cutting the monthly cost close to half.

 Let's dig into what each plan actually offers.